 Born: 1921, Ipswich.

 Died: 30th June 1941; age: 20; at Dover, Kent.
-Killed after the aircraft became entangled in the cable of a barrage balloon.
+Killed during a night operation, after the aircraft became entangled in the cable of a barrage balloon.

 Rank: Pilot Officer; Service Number: 44533.